salacoste/mcp-n8n-workflow-builder/README.md

 - Check that your environment variables in `.env` and `cline_mcp_settings.json` are set correctly.
 - If you have problems with Claude integration, check the location of the `cline_mcp_settings.json` file.
 - For debugging, run with the `--json-rpc` flag and use curl to send test requests to port 3000.

+## Version Compatibility

+This MCP server has been specifically tested and validated with:
+- **n8n version**: 1.82.3
+- **Node.js**: v14 and above
+- **MCP Protocol**: Latest version compatible with Claude and Cursor

+If you're using a different version of n8n, some API endpoints or node types may differ.
+Please report any compatibility issues in the GitHub repository.

 ## License